jimmychu0807/PSE-core-curriculum/2024/my-responses/week0.md

 2. 15 mod 13 = **2**
 3. (7 + 15) mod 13 = **9**
 4. (7 mod 13 + 15 mod 13) mod 13 = **9**

+> If the results of the third and fourth calculations match, they follow a "group structure".
+Can you determine if these do?

 Yes, this is a group.
 By definition a group is: